-Each member of the College community enjoys all rights of citizenship and has a responsibility to fulfill the obligations incumbent on all citizens.
+Each member of the university community enjoys all rights of citizenship and has a responsibility to fulfill the obligations incumbent on all citizens.
 Additionally, there are special rights and responsibilities inherent in membership in an academic society.

-A. Responsibility to Respect the Rights of Others: Each member of the College community has a responsibility, based upon the special mission of an institution of higher education, to respect the rights of others to function in an atmosphere where freedom to teach, to learn, and to conduct research and publish findings is preserved and respected, an atmosphere which includes, without limitation, the following specific rights:
+A. Responsibility to Respect the Rights of Others: Each member of the university community has a responsibility, based upon the special mission of an institution of higher education, to respect the rights of others to function in an atmosphere where freedom to teach, to learn, and to conduct research and publish findings is preserved and respected, an atmosphere which includes, without limitation, the following specific rights:

 - The right of the instructor to academic freedom and impartial consideration for tenure in accord with the principles set forth in the Statement of Academic Freedom and Tenure, adopted jointly in 1940 by the Association of American Colleges and the American Association of University Professors, and with the standards and procedures approved by the Board of Visitors and set forth in the Faculty Handbook.

 - The right of the instructor to determine the specific content of his/her course within established course definitions.
 Concurrently, the instructor has the responsibility not to depart significantly from his/her area of competence or to divert significant time to materials extraneous to the subject of the course.

 - The right of the student to be evaluated entirely on the basis of academic performance and to discuss freely, inquire, and express opinions inside the classroom.
 The student has a responsibility to maintain standards of academic performance as set by his/her professors, provided, however, that the student shall have means for redress against arbitrary, unreasonable, or prejudicial standards of evaluation.

 - The right to pursue normal academic and administrative activities, including the freedom of movement in the performance of such activities.

 - The right to privacy in offices, laboratories, and residence hall rooms and in the keeping of personal papers and effects.